 Who is the book for?

 I was already onboard with bitcoin before I read the book but it’s helped solidify my belief in the system and provided me with a greater narrative for understanding and communicating it to others.
 Bitcoin is a difficult concept to grasp for those who are new to it because it involves a range of disciplines and not least an understanding of economic history and theory.

 While the book doesn’t cover the technical elements of the bitcoin protocol such as the blockchain it will benefit a number of people including:

 - Existing bitcoiners looking to have a greater understanding of how bitcoin fits into the wider monetary narrative

-- People who are considering investing in bitcoin but require a greater understanding before they put their money where their mouth is
+- People who are considering buying bitcoin but require a greater understanding before they put their money where their mouth is

 - Anti-bitcoiners looking for better arguments against bitcoin because they’re usually based on a more superficial premise